The business for the week commencing Monday 13 July will include:

 Laughing gas or nitrous oxide, as it is also known, is becoming the cigarette butt of our time.
-I am sure Members across the House are seeing an increasing number of those toxic silver cannisters piling up across their neighbourhoods, as in Bolton.
+I am sure Members across the House are seeing an increasing number of those toxic silver canisters piling up across their neighbourhoods, as they are in Bolton.
 This is a scourge on our society and no parent wants their child exposed to that sea of silver.
 Does my right hon.
 Friend agree that we are in need of a new debate on how to put an end to what is no laughing matter?

 My hon.
 Friend is getting into the bad pun territory that I thought was the preserve of the Leader of the House.

-I understand the seriousness of this issue, and I sympathise with the point that he is making.
+I understand the seriousness of this issue, and I sympathise with the point that my hon.
+Friend is making.
 It is very unpleasant to see this type of litter and he is right to understand the concerns that parents have.
 It is an offence to supply nitrous oxide if the vendor knows or is insufficiently aware of the fact that it would be used for psychoactive effect.
 Concerns about the supply of nitrous oxide for its psychoactive effects can be reported to the police and problems caused by the consumption of intoxicating substances in public places can and should be reported to local authorities.
 I am pleased to say that my hon.
 Friend will have the opportunity to put his views directly to Ministers during the Adjournment debate on tackling the misuse of nitrous oxide on Tuesday 21 July.

-Today the Leader of the House will receive a letter from me and other MPs setting out why it was illegal to pass a rule that said that 250 MPs should be excluded from parliamentary debate, that Parliament is in fact not empowered to remove the source of its own legitimacy, and that the vote itself was illegal because it excluded those 250 MPs.
+Today the Leader of the House will receive a letter from me and other MPs setting out why it was illegal to pass a rule that said that 250 MPs should be excluded from parliamentary debate, and setting out that Parliament is in fact not empowered to remove the source of its own legitimacy, and that the vote itself was illegal because it excluded those 250 MPs.
 Will he undertake to ensure that he responds to this letter within seven days, with a view to resuming hybrid operations in this Parliament, or else at least sets out in full the counter-arguments to these arguments?
 Will he make arrangements for a full debate on this matter that includes all those people who have been excluded, without personal risk, in order that we can all get back to full operational work in this place, using the technology available, and do not have to resort to the courts?

 I have not yet received the hon.
 Gentleman’s letter, although I look forward to doing so with bated breath—the excitement that awaits me at the end of this session is almost overwhelming.
 However, this House made its decision.
 It made its decision in a legitimate vote.
 We have exclusive cognisance of our affairs.
 We made the right decision.
 We are back to work.
 We are legislating effectively.
 The Government are being held to account.
 It was absolutely the right thing to do, and the hon.
 Gentleman, when he feels that he is well enough to come back, will be enormously welcome.
 [Interruption.]